MicrosoftDocs/query-docs/query-languages/dax/summarizecolumns-function-dax.md

 SUMMARIZECOLUMNS ( 'Sales Territory'[Category], FILTER('Customer', 'Customer' [First Name] = "Alicia") )
 ```

-In this query, without a measure the groupBy columns do not contain any columns from the Filter expression (i.e. from Customer table).
+In this query, without a measure the groupBy columns do not contain any columns from the FILTER expression (for example, from Customer table).
 The filter is not applied to the groupBy columns.
-The Sales Territory and the Customer table may be indirectly related through the Reseller sales fact table.
+The Sales Territory and Customer tables may be indirectly related through the Reseller sales fact table.
 Since they're not directly related, the filter expression is a no-op and the groupBy columns are not impacted.

 However, with this query: